syncfusion-content/blazor-docs/blazor/rating/selection.md

 # Selection in Blazor Rating Component

-All the items up to and including the selected item are considered to be in the selected state.
-This allows you to provide a visual indication of the current rating value to the user.
+The Blazor rating component allows users to select a rating value by clicking on one of the rating items.
+By default, all items up to and including the selected icon will be in the rated state, providing a visual indication of the current rating value.

 ```cshtml